 A 1 HP motor “cannot” use less than 746W (rounded).
 If the motor draws 1000 W, the motor would be 75% efficient (accounting for the prop drive shaft and balance of system losses).
 You should always account for the efficiency of the motor and system when calculating your battery energy storage (capacity) needs.

 Horsepower is a unit of power, while kilowatt-hours is a unit of energy.
 To go from horsepower to kilowatt-hours, you need to know how long the power is needed.

 So, the “general” power conversion of HP to required watt hours (Whr) of energy storage is HP divided by motor efficiency times 746.

-What becomes evident is The higher your operating voltage, the lower your amp draw.
+What becomes apparent is the higher your operating voltage, the lower your amp draw.
 This becomes important as you work to determine the size and voltage of the trolling motor you ultimately use and the size of the battery you will need to achieve your desired runtime.

-To calculate electric trolling motor runtime, you will need to know your battery bank's Amp Hour rating and the motor's average amp draw: AH Battery Rating / Amp Draw = Run Time.
+To calculate the electric trolling motor runtime, you will need to know the Amp Hour rating of your battery bank and the average amp draw of the motor: AH Battery Rating / Amp Draw = Run Time.

 - A lithium battery will maintain a high voltage that does not sag, causing the motor to draw more amps.

-Sizing or determining what trolling motor is right for you and your boat requires calculating the thrust necessary to get you and your boat moving.
-Thrust is measured in pounds (lbs.) and measures how powerful a motor is.
-Thrust is similar to torque in a car in that it is the determinator for the pull but not necessarily for speed.
+Sizing or determining what trolling motor suits you and your boat requires calculating the thrust to get you and your boat moving.
+Thrust is measured in pounds (lbs) and is a measure of how powerful a motor is.
+Thrust is similar to torque in a car in that it is the determinator for pull but not necessarily for speed.
 Essentially the larger and heavier the boat, the more thrust will be required.
-Thrust becomes very important if the electric motor is guided by GPS functionality to fix your position or run an actual course.
+Thrust becomes very important if the electric motor is being guided by GPS functionality to fix your position or to run a proper course.